Modeling Multivariate Time Series with Copula-linked Univariate D-vines: Introduction

 To extend the copula-based univariate time series model to higher-order Markov chains, a framework to generate flexible yet tractable multivariate copulas is required.
-A promising direction is the vine-copula~\citep[see][]{Joe1996,Bedford2002,Aas2009}, which generates multivariate copulas based on iterative pairwise construction of bivariate copulas.
-See \cite{Kurowicka2006} and \cite{Kurowicka2011} for more details of the vine-copula.
-The D-vine, which is a specially structured vine-copula, is of particular interest due to its simplicity and natural interpretation under time series setting.
-For example, \cite{Smith2010} and \cite{Shi2017} employ D-vine to account for the temporal dependence in longitudinal data, and \cite{LoaizaMaya2017} use D-vine to capture the temporal dependence in stationary heteroskedastic time series.
+A promising direction is vine-copula{~\citep[see][]{Joe1996,Bedford2002,Aas2009}, which generates multivariate copulas based on iterative pairwise construction of bivariate copulas.
+See \cite{Kurowicka2006} and \cite{Kurowicka2011} for more details of vine-copula.} The D-vine, a specially structured vine-copula, is of particular interest due to its simplicity and natural interpretation under time series setting. \cite{Smith2010} and \cite{Shi2017} employ D-vine to account for the temporal dependence in longitudinal data, and \cite{LoaizaMaya2017} use D-vine to capture the temporal dependence in stationary heteroskedastic time series.
+A brief technical review of D-vine is given in Section 2.1.